-Now Prince Charles, AKA Daddy, Threatens To Cut Off Prince Harry and Meghan Markle’s Funding
+Now Prince Charles, AKA Daddy, Threatens to Cut Off Prince Harry and Meghan Markle’s Funding

-Prince Charles may cut off Prince Harry’s funding if they walk away from royal duties blowing a huge hole in Harry and Meghan’s plans to become “financially independent.”
+Prince Charles may cut off Prince Harry’s funding if he walks away from royal duties, blowing a huge hole in Harry and Meghan’s plans to become “financially independent.”

 He may also decide to charge them rent on their U.K. home.